-The amounts payable to the PFI operators each year (unitary charge) are analysed into six elements:
+The amounts payable to the PFI operators each year (unitary charge) are analysed into five elements:

-- fair value of the services received during the year debited to the relevant service in the comprehensive income and expenditure statement. - finance cost an interest charge on the outstanding balance sheet liability, debited to the financing and investment income and expenditure line in the comprehensive income and expenditure statement. - contingent rentals increases in the amount to be paid for the property arising during the contract, debited to the financing and investment income and expenditure line in the comprehensive income and expenditure statement. - payment towards liability applied to write down the balance sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease). - payment towards the excess of capital investment over planned capital investment specified in the contract - excess of capital investment is credited to deferred income on the balance sheet and credited to the relevant service in the comprehensive income and expenditure statement. - lifecycle replacement costs the council charges lifecycle costs as incurred, and these are recognised as additions to property, plant and equipment when the relevant works are eventually carried out.
+- services received during the year debited to the relevant service in the comprehensive income and expenditure statement. - finance cost an interest charge on the outstanding balance sheet liability, debited to the financing and investment income and expenditure line in the comprehensive income and expenditure statement. - payment towards liability applied to write down the balance sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease). - payment towards the excess of capital investment over planned capital investment specified in the contract - excess of capital investment is credited to deferred income on the balance sheet and credited to the relevant service in the comprehensive income and expenditure statement. - lifecycle replacement costs the council charges lifecycle costs as incurred, and these are recognised as additions to property, plant and equipment when the relevant works are eventually carried out.